You don’t need to be a digital marketing guru to grow sales using the web. But, you definitely need to know what content marketing is.

 For example, if I searched for ‘best website hosting’, my search intent is to learn about, and most likely purchase, the best hosting for a website.
 If I typed in ‘hotels in Miami’, I’m clearly seeking information about accommodation options with a view to booking one.

-What are the search intentions of people looking for solutions to common problems in your niche?
+Search Google to work out what the search intentions of people looking for solutions in your niche are?

 Incorporate your findings into your content creation by making each blog post answer one search intention at a time.